apache/flink/docs/content.zh/docs/deployment/overview.md

 your environment using the `registerCachedFile()` must be accessible by the JobManager of your application.
 {{< /hint >}}

-Compared to the *Per-Job* mode, the *Application Mode* allows the submission of applications consisting of multiple jobs.
+The *Application Mode* allows the submission of applications consisting of multiple jobs.
 The order of job execution is not affected by the deployment mode but by the call used to launch the job.
 Using `execute()`, which is blocking, establishes an order and it will lead to the execution of the "next"  job being postponed until "this" job finishes.
 Using `executeAsync()`, which is